Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Air Force Aid Society (AFAS)/Army Emergency Relief (AER)/Navy & Marine Corps Relief Society
+Air Force Aid Society, Army Emergency Relief and Navy-Marine Corps Relief Society:

-Each branch of service has an emergency relief society - a private organization which assists active-duty, and activated Guard and Reserve, members and retirees with a financial hardship due to emergency or unforeseen circumstances.
-These societies, such as the AFAS, can provide financial emergency assistance based upon need, through either loans or, when there is a particular hardship, grants.
-Categories of financial assistance include: basic living expenses (food, shelter, utilities), uninsured medical/dental, funeral expenses, emergency transportation, essential car repairs, pay problems, disasters, and assistance for widows, mothers and children.
+Each branch of service has an emergency relief society, a private organization which assists active-duty members, activated guard and reserve members and retirees with a financial hardship due to emergencies or unforeseen circumstances.
+These societies, such as the AFAS, can provide financial emergency assistance based on need through either loans or, when there is a particular hardship, grants.
+Categories of financial assistance include basic living expenses (food, shelter and utilities), uninsured medical and dental expenses, funeral expenses, emergency transportation, essential car repairs, pay problems, disasters and assistance for widows, mothers and children.
 The Airman and Family Readiness Center processes requests for assistance.
 If an emergency occurs while you are away from home, the family center at any military installation can assist.

-The American Red Cross can also help in times of emergency.
+The American Red Cross can provide the following help in times of emergency:

-The local Salvation Army offers: Community Services, Family Emergencies Shelter, Social Services, Community Youth Services, Stepping Stone, Sally House, Thrift Store and Camp Gifford.
-Personnel may call the Administration Office at 509-325-6810 for referral to the appropriate section.
-There address is: 222 E. Indiana St, Spokane, WA 99207.
+The local Salvation Army offers community services, family emergency shelters, social services, community youth services, Stepping Stone, Sally House, thrift stores and Camp Gifford.
+Personnel may call the Salvation Army Administration Office at 509-325-6810 for referral to the appropriate section.
+The Salvation Army is located at 222 E. Indiana St., Spokane, WA 99207.

 POC: Jessica Bradshaw, Sexual Assault Response Coordinator (SARC)